-- a.
-Unwanted communication with another person using computers, email, cell phones or any other digital device is prohibited. - b.
-Abuse, misuse, and/or theft of computer data, equipment, and/or software, including unauthorized file sharing, distribution of electronic materials, or creating or presenting false information, whether as a hoax, to incite fear, or to embarrass, harass, or ridicule another person is also prohibited. - c.
-Hacking: Unauthorized entry into any off campus, university-owned, or university-controlled network or other online space is prohibited. - d.
+- d.
 Illegal download: Use of any university-owned or controlled network to download illegally any material that is under copyright or other ownership is prohibited. - e.
 Surveillance: Recording, streaming, or viewing another person without consent through the use of electronic, digital, or online devices, including sharing such materials with others, is prohibited.
-This conduct may be reviewed under the Equal Opportunity, Harassment, and Sexual Misconduct Policy. - 8.
-Destruction of Property: Damage to public or private property, whether intentional or unintentional, is prohibited. - 9.
-Disorderly Behavior: Disorderly behavior, which includes one or more of the following behaviors, is prohibited: loud, aggressive, profane, abusive, drunken, and/or other behavior, which disrupts or obstructs the orderly functioning of the university or disturbs the peace and/or comfort of person(s) on campus, on university owned or controlled property, or at university sponsored or supervised functions.
-Exhibiting behavior that creates a concern for harm to others or behavior that suggests a serious problem which is detrimental to the university and university community is prohibited. - 10.
-Disruptive Behavior: Disruptive behavior, which is engaging in or inciting others to engage in the disruption, obstruction, and/or interference with any of the following, is prohibited: - a.
+This conduct may be reviewed under the Equal Opportunity, Harassment, and Sexual Misconduct Policy.

+8. Destruction of Property: Damage to public or private property, whether intentional or unintentional, is prohibited.

+9. Disorderly Behavior: Disorderly behavior, which includes one or more of the following behaviors, is prohibited: loud, aggressive, profane, abusive, drunken, and/or other behavior, which disrupts or obstructs the orderly functioning of the university or disturbs the peace and/or comfort of person(s) on campus, on university owned or controlled property, or at university sponsored or supervised functions.
+Exhibiting behavior that creates a concern for harm to others or behavior that suggests a serious problem which is detrimental to the university and university community is prohibited.

+10. Disruptive Behavior: Disruptive behavior, which is engaging in or inciting others to engage in the disruption, obstruction, and/or interference with any of the following, is prohibited:

+- a.
 University student conduct proceedings. - b.
 Educational activities in classrooms or other educational environments (both physical and online), lecture halls, campus library, laboratories, computer laboratories, theatres, or any other place where education and teaching activities take place. - c.
 Academic expectations.
 Disruption, obstruction, or interference includes classroom behavior, which, in the judgment of the instructor, impedes other students' opportunity to learn and/or which interferes with class objectives.
-This includes disrespectful and/or abusive communication with professors and/or
+This includes disrespectful and/or abusive communication with professors and/or administrators.

-- administrators.
 This provision includes university classes held on and off SOU premises, including distance learning and online courses. - d.
 Administrative, auxiliary, support, or other campus offices.
 This may include behavior that demands unreasonable allocation of time or resources beyond the intended scope of the office. - e.
 Operations of Campus Public Safety, fire, police, emergency services, and/or residential life staff. - f.
 Interference with campus safety instruments. - g.
-Any student's ability to study, learn, and/or complete academic requirements including, but not limited to, destroying, preventing, and/or limiting access to information or records. - h.
+Any student's ability to study, learn, and/or complete academic requirements including, but not limited to, destroying, preventing, and/or limiting access to information or records.

+- h.
 Intentionally interfering with the freedom of expression of others on university premises or at university-sponsored activities. - i.
-University activities, including its public service functions, whether on- or off-campus, and other non-university activities, which occur on university premises. - 11.
-Domestic violence and intimate violence is defined and adjudicated through SOU's Equal Opportunity, Harassment, and Sexual Misconduct Policy.
+University activities, including its public service functions, whether on- or offcampus, and other non-university activities, which occur on university premises.

+11. Domestic violence and intimate violence is defined and adjudicated through SOU's Equal Opportunity, Harassment, and Sexual Misconduct Policy.